grinch-su/pyforum/README.md

-# flaskNg
+# PyForum
-A simple Forum written in Python using the micro framework Flask. https://grinch.su/flask-forum
+A simple Forum written in Python using the micro framework Flask. https://grinch.su/pyforum